breiti78/craftbeerpiLCD/README.md

 LCD_Adress:
 			This is the adress of the LCD modul.
 You can detect it by using the following command:
 			sudo i2cdetect -y 1 or sudo i2cdetect -y 0.
-                    	Default 0x27
+                    	Default 0x27.

 LCD_Multidisplay:
 			Changes between the 2 modes.
 "On" means the Multidisplaymode is on.
 "Off" means singledisplaymode is on.
                     	Default "on".

 LCD_Refresh:
-			In Multidisplay mode this is the time to wait until switching to next kettle Default 5 sec.
+			In Multidisplay mode this is the time to wait until switching to next displayed kettle.
+                    	Default 5 sec.

 LCD_Singledisplay: